Common Slip & Fall Accident Questions

 Many New York City businesses require their staff to file reports when an accident occurs on the property.
 If you’ve been injured in a slip, trip, and fall accident on a business property, you should ask to speak with a manager so that you can file an accident report.

 6.)
 Contact An Experienced Lawyer

 Victims who become injured after slipping or falling can incur serious injuries.
 These injuries often result in medical expenses and time away from work.

 Many slip and fall victims are unsure of what to do after an accident.

 Fortunately, there are several potential options for recovering compensation to help pay for medical expenses and lost income.

 However, it is important to work with an experienced slip and fall lawyer in order to maximize your chances of recovering compensation.

 You can contact our personal injury lawyers at Lipsig, Shapey, Manus & Moverman, P.C. today for a free consultation.

 If you have any other questions relating to slip and fall accidents in New York please feel free to contact us for a free case evaluation.
-Our main offices are located in Manhattan, but we serve clients in Long Island, Staten Island, Bronx, Brooklyn, Queens and other areas surrounding New York City.
+Our main offices are located in Manhattan and Brooklyn, but we serve clients in Long Island, Staten Island, The Bronx, Queens and other areas surrounding New York City.

 Call (212) 285-3300 today to speak with a helpful slip and fall lawyer.